m1nka/blog/_posts/2025-12-05-part-2-troubleshoot-network-connectivity-from-oracle-autonomous-ai-database-at-multicloud.markdown

 image: /images/posts/adb-connectivity-p1.webp
 date: 2025-12-05T13:40:51.549Z
 ---
 This article provides some tips on how to troubleshoot outbound network connectivity from an Oracle Autonomous AI Database (ADB-S) instance with Oracle Database@Azure and Oracle Database@Google Cloud.
-You might **need an outbound private connection** from ADB-S to mount an NFS share or you might want to integrate ADB-S with Azure Key Vault.
+You might **need an outbound private connection** from ADB-S to mount an NFS share or you might want to integrate ADB-S with an external key management system.
 Troubleshooting can sometimes be difficult, because ADB-S does not expose the operating system, limiting the diagnostic tools and methods available to verify connectivity to external endpoints.

 > [Part 1 of this article](https://maximilian.tech/2025/12/02/troubleshoot-network-connectivity-to-oracle-autonomous-ai-database-at-multicloud/) series covers the connectivity in the opposite direction, e.g. from a VM or an on-premise client to ADB-S.

 ## Architecture overview

 For this article, we assume you are using the networking option `Private endpoint access only` with the ADB-S instance.
 This means the Autonomous AI Database is only reachable on a private endpoint (PE) within your Vnet (Azure) or VPC  (Google).
-Please see the archicture overview below.
+Please see the architecture overview below.

 ![adb-s-at-x-architecture-to-pe](/images/posts/adb-s-at-x-architecture-to-pe.webp)

 > **Tip for Azure:**  It is highly recommended to [activate Advanced Networking](https://learn.microsoft.com/en-us/azure/oracle/oracle-db/oracle-database-network-plan#advanced-network-features) on your Azure subscription before adding the Oracle.Database subnet delegation.
 Also check the[ supported network topologies](https://learn.microsoft.com/en-us/azure/oracle/oracle-db/oracle-database-network-plan#supported-topologies) and limitations without Advanced Networking.

-> **Tip for Azure:**  If you **don't** have Advanced Networking enabled, I recommend to checkout [this blog article](https://sites.oracle.com/site/maa/post/nfs-options-zdm-migration-oracle-database-azure) when choosing NFS share and network topology.
+> **Tip for Azure:**  If you **don't** have Advanced Networking enabled, I recommend to check out [this blog article](https://sites.oracle.com/site/maa/post/nfs-options-zdm-migration-oracle-database-azure) when choosing NFS share and network topology.

 ## Debugging connections from Autonomous DB